 · A very general rule for baking the puff pastry is the following – (bear in mind that oven temperatures vary)

-· Set the oven to 200° C (400° F - gas 6) and bake in the middle of the oven for 20 minutes to 25 minutes.
+· Set the oven to 200° C (400° F - gas 6) and bake in the middle of the oven for 18 - 25 minutes.
 Check after 20 minutes as it's easy to burn the edges from cooking for too long.

 - Scraps can be gathered up and be reused, but MAKE SURE SCRAPS ARE LAYERED ON TOP OF EACH OTHER ( NOT SCRUNCHED UP IN A BALL), before re-rolling.